robinmoisson/staticrypt/README.md

 # StatiCrypt

-StatiCrypt uses AES-256 and WebCrypto to encrypt your HTML file with your long password, and returns a static page including a password prompt and the javascript decryption logic that you can safely upload anywhere (see [a live example](https://robinmoisson.github.io/staticrypt/example/encrypted/example.html)).
+StatiCrypt uses AES-256 and WebCrypto to encrypt your HTML file with your long password, and returns a static HTML page showing a password prompt that you can now safely upload anywhere, the page containing your encrypted content and decryption happening in javascript client side (see [a live example](https://robinmoisson.github.io/staticrypt/example/encrypted/example.html)).

 This means you can **password protect the content of your _public_ static HTML file, without any back-end** - serving it over Netlify, GitHub pages, etc. (see the detail of [how it works](#how-staticrypt-works)).

-You can encrypt a file online in your browser (client side) at [robinmoisson.github.io/staticrypt](https://robinmoisson.github.io/staticrypt), or use the CLI to do it in your build process.
+You can encrypt a file online in your browser (client side) at [robinmoisson.github.io/staticrypt](https://robinmoisson.github.io/staticrypt), or use the CLI to do it in your terminal or build process.

 > 🌱 **Supporting:** If you want to support StatiCrypt development you can do so by clicking on the sponsor button.
 See [how donations are used](https://github.com/sponsors/robinmoisson).
 Thank you!
 >